Ohio Nurse Practitioner Licensure Steps - 2023

 Follow below to learn how to become a nurse practitioner (NP) in Ohio.

 Already have your RN License?
 Skip to the next section

 Also referred to as “RN by Reciprocity”, this is the process of converting RN licensure from another state or territory to licensure in Ohio.
-This means that applicants who choose this route have been licensed to practice as RNs in another state and hold a valid and unencumbered RN license to practice in a state other than Ohio.
+That means applicants who choose this route have been licensed to practice as RNs in another state and hold a valid and unencumbered RN license to practice in a state other than Ohio.

-All applicants are also required to participate in a BCI and FBI coordinated, fingerprint-based criminal background check.
+All applicants are also required to participate in a BCI and FBI fingerprint-based criminal background check.
 You can learn more about this here.

 NPs are required to hold and maintain national certification with a recognized agency for their Ohio NP license to remain valid.